 Core functionality of any property management software is managing leases for landlords or tenants.
 Combining lease management for all in one software solution allows corporate real estate organizations to manage both their owned and rented real estate in the most efficient and effective way.
 In both situations all financial aspects of lease management like lease payments, lease incomes, financial forecasting, price adjustments, price indexing, and service costs calculations are managed and reported with a single integrated software solution.

-As individual lease contracts can include complex arrangements and deviations, property management software is a need for any organization that has multiple lease and rent contracts.
-This allows organizations to timely assess rental options, renew and archive contracts, monitor the resulting financial and legal obligations by automated notifications for deadlines or cancelations, and proactively align their real estate supply with future business demand.
+As individual lease contracts can include complex arrangements and deviations, property management software is needed by any organization that has multiple lease and rent contracts.
+This allows organizations to assess rental options, renew and archive contracts, monitor the resulting financial and legal obligations by automated notifications for deadlines or cancelations, and proactively align their real estate supply with future business demand in a timely manner.

 In lease accounting, the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) announced changes in the way leases will be classified and the way lease costs are defined.
 These changes will not only impact the balance sheets of most organizations, but also the lease administration practice of corporate real estate managers, accountants, and controllers.
 The changes include the requirement for companies to capitalize operating leases and include them as assets and liabilities on the balance sheet.
 It also includes a change in the definition of a lease payment, which will include certain variable rents, contractual payments, and renewal rents.
 The scope of the changes includes leases on many types of assets and includes real estate related leases for companies reporting under US-GAAP (FASB) and IFRS (IASB).

 Download our Lease Accounting brochure on how to prepare for these new lease accounting standards.

 Portfolio management and real estate planning